17 Reasons Why Walmart Bikes Are Only for Kids

 Why I Don’t Like Walmart Bikes

-I mean it’s the whole stack ‘em high, sell ‘em cheap mentality.
+I mean it’s the whole stack ‘em high, sell ‘em mentality.
 Places like Walmart have an awful lot of buying power.
 Certainly, they have a shedload more than your average bike shop, and even the larger bike shop chains.
 After all, Walmart is the world’s second-largest retailer.
 So with that said, surely if a bike costs $200 in Walmart, that must mean the same bike would cost $3-500 in a bike shop, right?
-So can a bike that costs between $80-200 really be all that bad?

 Should You Buy A Walmart Bike?